-Antioxidant Rich Blood Orange Salad with Blueberries & Feta is layered with wonderful flavors, colors, and textures.
+Antioxidant-Rich Blood Orange Salad with Blueberries and Feta is layered with wonderful flavors, colors, and textures.
 Eating healthy never tasted so good!

 True confession time?
 I’d never even tried a blood orange before making this Blood Orange Salad.

-**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making Antioxidant-Rich Blood Orange Salad with Blueberries & Fets is available near the end of this post.
+**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making Blood Orange Salad with Blueberries & Feta is available near the end of this post.
+OR click on the “jump to recipe” button (found above) to be taken directly to the recipe.

 - Blood Oranges